3DotDev/.NETGuard/README.md

-NETLocker
+.NETGuard

 ===================

 ![enter image description here](http://i.imgur.com/qCg3Xox.png)

-NETLocker is a modded version of [ConfuserEX](https://github.com/yck1509/ConfuserEx) by Yck, which aim to improve it.
+.NETGuard is a modded version of [ConfuserEX](https://github.com/yck1509/ConfuserEx) by Yck, which aim to improve it.

-Please have a look at [NETLocker's wiki page](https://github.com/XenocodeRCE/NETLocker/wiki) !
+Please have a look at [NETLocker's wiki page](https://github.com/XenocodeRCE/.NETGuard/wiki) !

 ----------

 Features
 -------------
-Here's a pseudo list of the things which are currently working on NETLocker :
+Here's a pseudo list of the things which are currently working on .NETGuard  :

  - Supports .NET Framework 3.0/3.5/4.0/4.5
  - Symbol renaming (Support WPF/BAML)